When I tell you that these are the best gluten free chocolate chip cookies, I feel NO QUALMS about it.

 You all know about my obsession with avocados.
 They’re SO good on their own or as a sneaky-heart-healthy-ninja in things like mango avocado smoothie with watermelon or sweet potato salad with avocado pesto.

 But, lately, I’ve been doing some MEGA sneaky avocado shenanigans in BAKING RECIPES by using your favorite, ULTRA creamy green healthy-fat friend instead of butter OR oil.

 SPOILER ALERT: it DOES.

-Avocado made the most perfectly light and fluffy paleo german chocolate cake and now it’s injecting its magical little self into these super easy healthy gluten free chocolate chip cookies.
+Avocado made the most perfectly light and fluffy paleo german chocolate cake or paleo chocolate avocado cake with coconut flour and paleo breakfast avocado cookies with kale and now it’s injecting its magical little self into these super easy healthy chocolate chip avocado cookies.

-Aside from the avocado situation that is going on in our cookie-eating-lives, this gluten free chocolate chip cookie recipe is made from one of my favorite ingredients: oat flour!
+Aside from the avocado situation that is going on in these cookies made with avocado, this gluten free chocolate chip cookie recipe is made from one of my favorite ingredients: oat flour!

 Do you know how to make oat flour in 1 minute?
 Like I said, EZ PZ.

 Oat flour bakes up pretty similar to “wheat flour” AND adds some yummy whole grain goodness to our light and fluffy, SUPER chewy-with-melty-chocolate-chips cookie. <– These cookies straight out of the oven?

 The other secret-except-not-so-secret-anymore ingredient is just a LITTLE bit of cornstarch.
 Like the whipped gluten free shortbread cookies, there is something about adding a little HINT of this ingredient that gives cookies that ULTRA soft and perfectly chewy texture that usually only comes from something you did NOT make yourself.

 Look at you.
 Givin’ your local bakery a run for its MONEY.